Student Code of Conduct

 4. In situations involving both a respondent and another student who believes they were a victim of the respondent’s misconduct, the records of the process, if any, will be considered to be the educational records of both students since their educational career and chances of success in the academic community may be impacted.
 Please note that not all procedural records will be considered to be discipline records.

-Updated 8/2016 by Beth Devonshire, Office of Community Standards
+Updated 8/2018 by Peter Wiernicki, Office of Community Standards

 All Rights Reserved